nccgroup/singularity/Readme.md

 * **AWS Metadata** (`payload-aws-metadata.html`): Forces a headless browser to exfiltrate AWS metadata including private keys to a given host.
 Check the payload contents for additional details on how to setup the attack.
+* **Duplicati RCE** (payload-duplicati-rce.html): This payload exploits the Duplicati backup client and performs a remote code execution (RCE) attack.
+  For this attack to work, parameter `targetURL` in file `payload-duplicati-rce.html` must be updated to point to a valid Duplicati backup containing the actual RCE payload, a shell script.
+* **WebPDB** (payload-exposed-webpdb): A generic RCE payload to exploit `PDB`, a python debugger exposed via websockets.

 ### Creating Your Own Payloads